scottcarr/scottcarr.github.com/_posts/2014-12-14-the-computer-science-mono-culture.md

 summary:
 ---

-Way too many people have a picture in their mind of what a computer science student "should" be, including colleagues whose opinions I greatly respect.
-The culture around computer science is the result of naked capitalism.
+I think many people's mental picture of "a good computer science student," is far too narrow.
+The mental picture they have is not malicious, but the natural result of our current environment.
+The culture around computer science is the result of market forces.
 It's a lucrative field both academically and industrially.
 A high school student who likes math and wants to make a good living could naturally choose CS.
-This has led to increasingly many students applying to CS programs, and CS programs naturally selected the most likely to succeed from their growing applicant pools.
-These conditions have been present long enough to form a self sustaining cycle where CS professors expect their students to uphold the high standard expected of them when they were undergrads.
+This has led to increasingly many students applying to CS programs, and CS programs naturally selecting the most likely to succeed from their growing applicant pools.
+These conditions have been present long enough to form a self sustaining cycle, where CS professors expect their students to uphold the high standard expected of them when they were undergrads.

-Many people believe that's exactly how it should be, and I'm inclined to agree except for a big caveat that is the subject of this essay.
-Industry has no doubt benefited from an endless stream of pre-screened and pre-trained programmers.
-Undeniably the overall quality of a field is bolstered by many smart people's interest in it.
-My issue is the self-reinforcing picture of what a computer science student looks like excludes many smart, valuable people.
+Many people believe that's exactly how it should be, and I'm inclined to agree, except for a big caveat that is the subject of this essay.
+Everyone benefits from highly capable students entering the field in droves.
+Industry gladly accepts an endless stream of pre-screened and pre-trained programmers.
+Academia is similarly blostered by hordes for eager and able graduate students.
+My issue is the self-reinforcing stereotypes or ways of thinking that exclude smart, valuable people that don't fit the mold.
 People in every field naturally hire/accept/like people who look, think, and act like them, but in CS that way of thinking is particularly prevalent.
-It is the moral obligation of every person to fight this instinct.
-This obligation is especially strong for computer scientists since it has led to harmful biases in our culture.
+It is the moral obligation of every person to fight this instinct, but the obligation is especially strong for computer scientists since it has led to harmful biases in our culture.

 ## The boy genius programmer